tejbruhath/cfg_parser_visualizer/README.md

 - Implements a recursive tree traversal algorithm
 - Generates DOT language representation of parse trees
 - Converts DOT to PNG for display

+## Metrics

+The project tracks several key metrics to evaluate model performance and system efficiency:

+### Model Performance Metrics

+- **Loss and Accuracy**: Standard metrics for model training and validation
+- **Per-class Accuracy**: Detailed accuracy for each POS tag
+- **Confusion Matrix**: Visual representation of prediction errors
+- **Classification Report**: Precision, recall, and F1-score for each POS tag

+### System Performance Metrics

+- **Memory Usage**: Tracks RAM consumption during training and inference
+- **Inference Time**: Measures processing speed for each epoch
+- **Training Time**: Total time taken for model training

+### Visualization

+All metrics are visualized in a comprehensive dashboard (`training_metrics.png`) that includes:

+1. Training and validation loss/accuracy curves
+2. Memory usage over time
+3. Inference time per epoch
+4. Final confusion matrix

+Detailed metrics are also saved in `metrics_history.json` for further analysis.